Pre-Book and Save Time!

 Frequently Asked Questions

 Does Currumbin Wildlife Sanctuary Have An App?

-Currumbin has just launched a brand new visitor app which includes the Lost Valley Game where your job to is to explore Lost Valley and capture all the hidden virtual animals on your phone!
+We have a fantastic visitor app which includes two interactive virtual reality trails.
+Jump in and exmplore our brand new Extinction Trail or play the Lost Valley Game where your job to is to explore Lost Valley and capture all the hidden virtual animals on your phone!

 Stress less by using our interactive map to easily plan out and track your day.
 Photograph your favourite animals and log your favourite facts to share with family and friends later.
 Build a schedule by picking out the shows and encounters you’d like to see and receive push notifications that will remind you when it’s showtime!

 - Crocs Live

 Which areas are currently not accessible?